-The brick-and-block building at 505-509 West Water Street, today home to Horseradish, was built in 1906 and replaced a frame structure erected in the 1850s.
+The brick-and-block building at 505-509 West Water Street, today home to Horseradish, was built in 1906 and replaced a frame structure erected about 1851.
 Here’s a look at how the property developed over its first 100 years.

 The history of early Princeton published by the Princeton Republic in 1869 provides this background of the wood building, originally a saloon, that first stood near the intersection of Water and Short streets and was moved a few years later to 505-509 West Water: